unsw-restech/unsw-restech.github.io/docs/software/others.md

 ## Biosciences

-There are a number of Bioscience software packages installed and datasets installed.
-If you look in the `#!bash /data` directory you will find several bioscience related datasets including multiple versions of the [NCBI](https://www.ncbi.nlm.nih.gov/) nr and nt databases.
-If you are having trouble finding a software package it might be within another package:
+There are a number of Bioscience software packages installed.
+If you are having trouble finding a software package it might be within another package such as the omes mentioned on this page.

+**Datasets**

+To avoid multiple users needing to download datasets for themselves we have downloaded some of the most commonly used ones multiple versions of the [NCBI](https://www.ncbi.nlm.nih.gov/) nr and nt databases into the `#!bash /data` directory.

 **Stand alone**